WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 https://example.com/resource.validity could also expand the set of signatures if its `signatures` array contained more than 2 elements.

+# HTTP/2 extension for cross-origin Server Push # {#cross-origin-push}

+To allow servers to Server-Push (Section 8.2 of {{?RFC7540}}) signed exchanges ({{proposal}}) signed by an authority for which the server is not authoritative (Section 9.1 of {{?RFC7230}}), this section defines an HTTP/2 extension.

+## Indicating support for cross-origin Server Push # {#setting}

+Clients that might accept signed Server Pushes with an authority for which the server is not authoritative indicate this using the HTTP/2 SETTINGS parameter ENABLE_CROSS_ORIGIN_PUSH (0xSETTING-TBD).

+An ENABLE_CROSS_ORIGIN_PUSH value of 0 indicates that the client does not support cross-origin Push.
+A value of 1 indicates that the client does support cross-origin Push.

+A client MUST NOT send a ENABLE_CROSS_ORIGIN_PUSH setting with a value other than 0 or 1 or a value of 0 after previously sending a value of 1.
+If a server receives a value that violates these rules, it MUST treat it as a connection error (Section 5.4.1 of {{!RFC7540}}) of type PROTOCOL_ERROR.

+The use of a SETTINGS parameter to opt-in to an otherwise incompatible protocol change is a use of "Extending HTTP/2" defined by Section 5.5 of {{?RFC7540}}.
+If a server were to send a cross-origin Push without first receiving a ENABLE_CROSS_ORIGIN_PUSH setting with the value of 1 it would be a protocol violation.

+## NO_TRUSTED_EXCHANGE_SIGNATURE error code {#error-code}

+The signatures on a Pushed cross-origin exchange may be untrusted for several reasons, for example that the certificate could not be fetched, that the certificate does not chain to a trusted root, that the signature itself doesn't validate, that the signature is expired, etc. This draft conflates all of these possible failures into one error code, NO_TRUSTED_EXCHANGE_SIGNATURE (0xERROR-TBD).

+### Open Questions

+How fine-grained should this specification's error codes be?

+## Validating a cross-origin Push ## {#validating-cross-origin-push}

+If the client has set the ENABLE_CROSS_ORIGIN_PUSH setting to 1, the server MAY Push a signed exchange for which it is not authoritative, and the client MUST NOT treat a PUSH_PROMISE for which the server is not authoritative as a stream error (Section 5.4.2 of {{!RFC7540}}) of type PROTOCOL_ERROR, as described in Section 8.2 of {{?RFC7540}}.

+Instead, the client MUST validate such a PUSH_PROMISE and its response by parsing the `Signature` header into a list of signatures according to the instructions in {{signature-validity}}, and searching that list for a valid signature using the algorithm in {{authority-chain-validation}}.
+If no valid signature is found, the client MUST treat the response as a stream error (Section 5.4.2 of {{!RFC7540}}) of type NO_TRUSTED_EXCHANGE_SIGNATURE.
+Otherwise, the client MUST treat the pushed response as if the server were authoritative for the PUSH_PROMISE's authority.

+### Validating a certificate chain for an authority ### {#authority-chain-validation}

+1. Run {{signature-validity}} over the signature with the `allResponseHeaders` flag set, getting `exchange` and `certificate-chain` back.
+If this returned "invalid" or didn't return a certificate chain, return "invalid".
+1. Let `authority` be the host component of `exchange`'s effective request URI.
+1. Validate the `certificate-chain` using the following substeps.
+If any of them fail, re-run {{signature-validity}} once over the signature with both the `forceFetch` flag and the `allResponseHeaders` flag set, and restart from step 2.
+If a substep fails again, return "invalid".
+   1. Use `certificate-chain` to validate that its first entry, `main-certificate` is trusted as `authority`'s server certificate ({{!RFC5280}} and other undocumented conventions).
+Let `path` be the path that was used from the `main-certificate` to a trusted root, including the `main-certificate` but excluding the root.
+   1. Validate that `main-certificate` includes a "status_request" extension with a valid OCSP response whose lifetime (`nextUpdate - thisUpdate`) is less than 7 days ({{!RFC6960}}).
+Note that this does not check for revocation of intermediate certificates, and clients SHOULD implement another mechanism for that.
+   1. Validate that all certificates in `path` include "signed_certificate_timestamp" extensions containing valid SCTs from trusted logs. ({{!RFC6962}})
+1. Return "valid".

 # Security considerations

 Authors MUST NOT include confidential information in a signed response that an